You are probably looking for the NEWER DRAFT OF THIS LAW

 The 15th meeting of the Standing Committee of the 12th National People's Congress performed initial review of this "People's Republic of China Cybersecurity Law (Draft)" in June 2014.
 The " People's Republic of China Cybersecurity Law (Draft)" is hereby released to the public on the Chinese National People's Congress website for collection of public comments.
 The public can directly log in to the NPC website ((www.npc.gov.cn)）and provide comments; and may also mail comments to the Legislative Affairs Committee of the Standing Committee of the National People's Congress, (1 West Qianmen Avenue, Xicheng District, Beijing 100805) [in Chinese: 北京市西城区前门西大街1号，邮编：100805.
 Please clearly indicate on the envelope that it is a comment on the Cybersecurity Law draft.
 The consultation period concludes on: August 5, 2015.

 People's Republic of China Cybersecurity Law (draft)

-Article 2: This law applies with respect to the construction, operation, maintenance and usage of networks, as well as the supervision and management of networks within the mainland territory of the People's Republic of China.
+Article 2: This law applies with respect to the construction, operation, maintenance and usage of networks, as well as network security supervision and management within the mainland territory of the People's Republic of China.

-Article 3: The State persists in equally stressing network security and informatization development, and abides by the directives of positive use, scientific development, management according to the law, and ensuring security; and advances the construction of network infrastructure, encouraging innovation and application of network technology, establishing and completing network security guarantee systems, and raising the capacity to protect network security.
+Article 3: The State persists in equally stressing network security and informatization development, and abides by the directives of active use, scientific development, management in accordance with law, and ensuring security; and advances the construction of network infrastructure, encouraging innovation and application of network technology, establishing and completing systems to safeguard network security, and raising the capacity to protect network security.

 Article 4: The State advocates sincere, honest, healthy and civilized network conduct, adopting measures to raise the entire society's network security awareness and level , and forming a good environment for the entire society to jointly participate in advancing network security.